mecarolsouza/mecarolsouza/README.md

-### Hi there 👋
+### Hi there! 👋
-## I'm Caroline, a design student at the Federal University of Pernambuco, Brazil, freelancer illustrator and a developing learner! :sunflower:
+### I'm Caroline, a design student at the Federal University of Pernambuco, Brazil, freelancer illustrator and a developing learner. :sunflower:

+#### Find me on my art accounts! :art:
+- Twitter: @carolszart :bird:
+- Instagram: @carolszart :camera:

 <!--
 **mecarolsouza/mecarolsouza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.